stuchl4n3k/docker-oracle-12c/README.md

 ORACLE_USER=system
 ORACLE_PASSWORD=password

-# Optional variable that can be used to run sqlplus or batch of sql scripts are `sysdba` role if set to true.
+# Optional variable that can be used to run sqlplus or batch of sql scripts as `sysdba` role if set to true.
 AS_SYSDBA=true
 ```